Designing Python UDFs¶

 This topic helps you design Python UDFs.

-There is a Python UDF batch API, which enables defining Python functions that receive batches of input rows as Pandas DataFrames and return batches of results as Pandas arrays or Series.
+Vectorized Python UDFs let you define Python functions that receive batches of input rows as Pandas DataFrames and return batches of results as Pandas arrays or Series.
 The batch interface results in much better performance with machine learning inference scenarios.
-For more information, see Python UDF Batch API.
+For more information, see Vectorized Python UDFs.

 Choosing Your Data Types¶